Tesla Infotainment MCU Computer Upgrade

 Tesla replaces a defective MCU1 only with a MCU1.
 However, it is apparently being discussed that there is an exception.
 If your car has AP2.0 hardware or higher and you have purchased FSD, you can upgrade to an MCU2 for $2500 plus tax.
 It is not known when this will be available for European cars.

 Considering that an MCU1 will die sooner or later the eMMC death and Tesla is currently not willing to install an MCU2, a timely upgrade probably makes sense.
-Read also the TMC Forum about this thoughts.
+Read also the TMC Forum about these thoughts.